amir2mi/flatifycss/README.md

 Modern flat design framework for the web — inspired by Duolingo design system and Bootstrap.

-List of work in progress features:
+List of work in progress:

 ## Supports